 In the damselfish, Pomacentrus partitus, male reproductive calls were used by females as part of the mate selection process (Myrberg et al. 1986).

-Chromis viridis larvae were more attracted by the sounds of conspecifics than those of different species when determining where to settle (Lecchini et al. 2005).
+Another damselfish, Chromis viridis, larvae were more attracted by the sounds of conspecifics than those of different species when determining where to settle (Lecchini et al. 2005).

-Juvenile reef fishes migrated toward man-made patch reefs that broadcasted reef sounds significantly more than man-made patch reefs broadcasting no sounds (Radford et al. 2011a).
+Finally, juvenile reef fishes migrated toward man-made patch reefs that broadcasted reef sounds significantly more than man-made patch reefs broadcasting no sounds (Radford et al. 2011a).

 Kiritimati Island (Pronounced “Christmas”), is a part of the Line Islands in the country of Kiribati in the equatorial Pacific Ocean.

-Kiritimati is unique because the dispersion of its population creates a natural laboratory for studying local anthropogenic impacts on the coral reefs surrounding the island.
+Kiritimati provides a natural laboratory for studying local anthropogenic impacts due to dispersion of its population around the island.

-The population of Kiritimati is centered around the northwest corner of the island between the towns of London and Tabwakea, and a gradient of human impact extends around the island (Office of Te Beretitenti & T’Makei Services 2012; Watson et al. 2016).
+Kiritimati’s population is centered in the northwest corner of the island between the towns of London and Tabwakea, creating a gradient of human impact that extends across the island (Office of Te Beretitenti & T’Makei Services 2012; Watson et al. 2016).

-Kiritimati was centrally located in the 2015-2016 El Niño climate pulse event, which warmed the surrounding waters for XX weeks creating a coral mortality event that resulted in a roughly XX% mortality rate REF??

-Due to the low population and the lack of access to motorboats around the island, the reefs around Kiritimati provide a unique soundscape with minimal human input.
+Due to the small local population and the lack of access to motorboats, the reefs around Kiritimati provide a unique soundscape with minimal human input.

 Our study investigated the connections of Kirimati’s reef soundscape to temporal and spatial gradients around the island.

+We sought to uncover the biogenic mechanisms of coral reef soundscapes.

 Using acoustic data collected in the summers of 2017 and 2018 at 5 different sites around the island, we hypothesized that human impact and reef health would significantly change sound levels and ACI between our different reefs.